generalistprogrammer/generalistprogrammer.github.io/about.md

 - Engineering Manager at Shopify (2014-2017)
 - VP of Engineering at Series B SaaS startup (2017-2019)
 - CTO at early-stage fintech company (2019-2021)
-- Currently: Independent technology consultant and writer
+- Currently: Independent technology consultant, entrepreneur, and writer

 Alex's work has been cited in TechCrunch, The New Stack, and InfoQ.
 He specializes in scaling engineering teams, technical architecture decisions, and the intersection of product and engineering.
+His hands-on experience building multiple technology businesses informs every piece of content published on Generalist Programmer.

 **Connect with Alex:**
 - [LinkedIn](https://linkedin.com/in/alexjordan-tech)